-Art against gender based violence
+Art against violence

 Beyond 50% exhibition is in response to the growing gender inequality in our global communities.
 Elizabeth Broderick (Gender Equality Commissioner 2012), noted that violence against women is the key critical issue that is creating a barrier to gaining gender equality, in our society.